 We actively seek and highly value feedback from our shareholders.
-During fiscal year 2024, in addition to our traditional investor relations outreach efforts, we proactively reached out to shareholders representing over 48% of our outstanding common stock to engage with them on ESG matters.
-Our outreach was accepted by, and we engaged with, shareholders representing over 18% of our outstanding common stock, covering a wide range of topics.
+During fiscal year 2025, in addition to our traditional investor relations outreach efforts, we proactively reached out to shareholders representing over 42% of our outstanding common stock to engage in conversations about our strategic priorities, corporate governance, executive compensation, sustainability initiatives, and other topics important to them.
+Our outreach was accepted by, and we engaged with, shareholders representing over 25% of our outstanding common stock.

-We also shared the feedback received during these meetings with our Corporate Governance and Nominating Committee and our full Board of Directors.
-As a result of our shareholder engagement efforts and the feedback we received, we strengthened our disclosures on our website, in this Proxy Statement, and in our Sustainability Report.
+The table below describes the topics that were discussed during these meetings as well as the feedback received, which was shared with our Corporate Governance and Nominating Committee and our full Board of Directors.
+As a result of this feedback, we took the actions described below, and we continue to strengthen our disclosures on our website, in this Proxy Statement, and in our Sustainability Report.